bbiswal333/bulletinboard/ConnectDatabase/Exercise_11_Develop_Custom_Queries.md

 - Let your `AdvertisementRepository` interface extend the custom one in addition to the `CrudRepository`.
 This combines the CRUD and custom functionalities.
 - Create a class with name `AdvertisementRepositoryImpl` that implements the `AdvertisementRepositoryCustom` interface, the `findByTitle` method by, for now, just returning `null`.

-## Step 2: Implement Query using JPQL
+## Step 2: Implement Query Using JPQL

 We now extend the implementation by using JPQL to return the corresponding advertisements.